webnerd-a/chat-with-ur-computer/README.md

 ???

 DESCRIPTION:
-in the game, you can to chat with your virtual friend, its just a computer right?
+in the game, you're THE PLAYER, you SHOULD to avoid obstacles with SPIKES, EXPLOSIONS, A-AND... can chat with your virtual friend, its just a good computer right?

 you can to play with him too!

-With some mini-games incluided!
+With some mini-games incluided *laugh evil*!

 -COMING SOON...-